ctd12/SQL/README.md

 # SQL
 Educational links to articles and guides on SQL.
-Queries and notation commonly needed aare in the files above.
+Queries and notation commonly needed are in the files above.

 # What Does This Repository Have?